BenjyNStrauss/SDP-detection-LLMs/README.md

 1. Choose a .java file to review from one of the subfolders (not the anoymizer or the parser)

+- 1a.
+You do not need to go in order; feel free to skip a file if you aren't comfortable reviewing it.

-2. Select which Pattern(s) the file fits from list-of-patterns.txt (alternatively, you could add a new pattern
+2. Select which Pattern(s) the file fits from list-of-patterns.txt (alternatively, you could add a new pattern)

 - 2a.
 If possible, please add your confidence (%) in your assesment of the pattern and the % correctness (how correctly is the pattern implemented in the file)